uwgraphics/relaxed_ik/README.md

 <b> RelaxedIK Solver </b>

 Welcome to RelaxedIK!
-This solver implements the methods discussed in our work <it> RelaxedIK: Real-time Synthesis of Accurate and Feasible Robot Arm Motion </it>
+This solver implements the methods discussed in our work <emph> RelaxedIK: Real-time Synthesis of Accurate and Feasible Robot Arm Motion </emph>

 RelaxedIK is an inverse kinematics (IK) solver designed for robot platforms such that the conversion between Cartesian end-effector pose goals (such as "move the robot's right arm end-effector to position X, while maintaining an end-effector